10 Rules for Successful Trading

 So you have an investing plan, but how do you know if it’s a sensible one?
 There are thankfully ways to test a trading strategy without putting money at risk.
 Any investor can use historical data to see how a strategy would have played out in real life.

 Of course, this can require a lot of time and effort.
-In some cases, an investor may benefit by hiring a programmer to develop a backtesting system.
+In some cases, an investor may benefit from hiring a programmer to develop a backtesting system.
 Some online brokers offer platforms that allow for testing of strategies.
 For example, TD Ameritrade offers a practice system known as paperMoney on its thinkorswim platform.
 Traders receive $100,000 of fake money to test different investments and trades with.
 Fidelity has a similar product called Wealth-Lab Pro that lets you test it out before making a trade.

 Some of these platforms require minimum balances to use them and may come with additional fees.